SociallyIneptWeeb/SayThis/README.md

    - **macOS**: `saythis-macOS.zip`
    - **Linux**: `saythis-Linux.zip`

+**WARNING**: MacOS release executable has performance issues and is not functioning as expected.

 ### Step 2: Extract and Run

 1. Extract the downloaded ZIP file to a folder of your choice